Go back

 Studio Portrait of Lewis H. Latimer by Mitchell, Lewisham, S.E.
 (1882)

-Lewis H. Latimer was a pioneering inventor and patent draftsman who played a crucial role in the development of electric lighting technology.
-His contributions include improving the carbon filament for incandescent light bulbs, which significantly increased the longevity and efficiency of electric lighting.
-Latimer worked with Alexander Graham Bell, helping draft the patent for the telephone, and later with Thomas Edison, making him one of the few African Americans directly involved in the early electrical industry.
+Lewis H. Latimer was a pioneering inventor and patent draftsman who played a role in the development of electric lighting technology.
+His contributions include work on improving the carbon filament for incandescent light bulbs.
+Latimer worked with Alexander Graham Bell, helping draft the patent for the telephone, and later for Thomas Edison, making him one of the few African Americans directly involved in the early electrical industry.
 His work extended to the United States Electric Light Co., Imperial Electric Lighting Co., and Mather Electric Light Co., as documented in historical records.
-This portrait from 1882 captures Latimer during a period of professional advancement when he was actively involved in the emerging electrical industry.
-The presence of a London-based photography studio suggests that the portrait may have been taken while Latimer was engaged in international work or visiting England.
+This portrait from 1882 captures Latimer during a period of professional advancement when he was actively involved in the emerging electrical industry for Hiram Maxim in London.

 The Lewis H. Latimer Papers (1870-1929, 1972) [QPL Subgroup]Latimer Family Papers (1870-1996 ) [QPL Full Collection]